 What is an asset?

-Asset classes can include cash, bonds, alternatives, property, infrastructure and shares (or equities).
+Asset classes can be all sorts of things, but the most common ones include shares, cash, bonds, alternatives, property, and infrastructure investments.

 Each asset class has its own:

 For example, bonds are traditionally regarded as being lower-risk, with moderate returns.